C Reactive Protein (CRP Blood Test)

 Can lifestyle changes alone significantly lower CRP levels?

-Yes, lifestyle changes can have a profound impact on CRP levels.
-Adopting an anti-inflammatory diet, engaging in regular physical activity, managing stress, and prioritising quality sleep are all proven methods to reduce chronic inflammation and lower CRP levels over time.
+For many people, yes.
+Adopting an anti-inflammatory diet, engaging in regular physical activity, managing stress, and prioritising quality sleep are all associated with reduced chronic inflammation and lower CRP levels over time.
+Your Everlab doctor can help you understand what changes are most relevant to your results.

 Is there a link between CRP and autoimmune conditions?

-Yes, elevated CRP levels are often found in individuals with autoimmune diseases like rheumatoid arthritis or lupus.
-In these cases, CRP testing can help monitor disease activity and guide treatment decisions.
+Elevated CRP levels are often found in individuals with certain autoimmune conditions.
+In these cases, CRP testing can help your doctor monitor inflammatory activity over time.
+Always discuss your results with a qualified healthcare professional.

 How does CRP testing benefit individuals without symptoms?